List of awards and nominations received by Mahesh Babu

 Mahesh Babu is an Indian actor, producer, media personality, and philanthropist who works mainly in Telugu cinema.
 He has established as one of the popular celebrities in India and also one of the highest paid actors in India.
-Babu has appeared in more than 25 films, and won several accolades including eight Nandi Awards, five Filmfare South Awards, four SIIMA awards, three CineMAA Awards, and one IIFA Utsavam Award.
+Babu has appeared in more than 25 films, and won several accolades including nine Nandi Awards, five Filmfare Awards, four SIIMA awards, three CineMAA Awards, and one IIFA Utsavam Award.
 He has featured in Forbes India's Celebrity 100 list since 2012.